-Finance agreements are wordy documents that can be very confusing, with the use of financial jargon.
-But don't give up hope as there are ways you can settle the outstanding finance to enable you to sell the car and Evans Halshaw can help you with this process.
+Finance agreements are lengthy documents containing financial jargon that can be very confusing to many.
+Thankfully, there are a few ways you can settle outstanding finance to enable you to sell your car.

 Before you can do anything, whether you have a car on Hire Purchase (HP) or Personal Contract Purchase (PCP), you'll need to find out your car's settlement figure in order to settle your contract early.

-If you have a car on hire purchase (HP), the lender remains the owner until the finance is settled or all payments have been made.
-Once you've obtained the settlement figure and paid it off, within a set period of time, the car will be yours to sell.
+If you've financed your car on Hire Purchase (HP), the lender remains the owner until the finance is settled, or all payments have been made.
+Once you've obtained the settlement figure and paid it off within a set period of time, the car will be yours to sell.

-Don't worry if you haven't paid over half, you can still end the finance agreement early, however, you'll need to pay the difference.
-If you've paid significantly more than half you won't receive a refund.
+Don't worry if you haven't paid over half of the finance amount, you can still end the finance agreement early, however, you'll need to pay the difference.
+If you've paid significantly more than half, you won't receive a refund.

 You're unable to sell the car until you have repaid the PCP agreement or paid a settlement figure.
 Like with HP, the settlement figure may include additional charges, such as an early exit fee.
 Another option is paying off the agreement early and once the agreement figure is paid the car will be yours to sell.

-You'll need to get a valuation for you car, which is simple with our Sell Your Car tool.
-Once you have the valuation figure you'll be able to work our whether you're in positive or negative equity by subtracting the finance settlement figure from your car's valuation price.
+You'll need to get a valuation for your vehicle, and once you have the valuation figure, you'll be able to work out whether you're in positive or negative equity by subtracting the finance settlement figure from your car's valuation price.

-Basically, if this equals a positive figure you're in positive equity and can use this amount of money as a part exchange for your next car.
-However, if the figure is negative you're in negative equity and will need to pay that figure on top of your new car's price.
+Essentially, if this equals a positive figure, you're in positive equity and can use this amount of money as a part exchange for your next car.
+However, if the figure is negative, you're in negative equity and will need to pay that figure on top of your new car's price.

-Now you're aware of the various options for getting out of your finance agreement early, whether you decide to sell your car or return it to the lender, Evans Halshaw can help.
+Now you're aware of the various options for getting out of your finance agreement early, whether you decide to sell your car or return it to the lender, we can help.